Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 - White (#fff) was used as the backgorund, and black (#000) was used for the text on all pages other than the landing page so that the background and text do not detract from the products displayed.

 ### Typography:

-- 'Chakra Petch' was chosen for all logo elements and page titles as it is striking, and appropriate for a logo as well text.
+- 'Lato' was chosen for all logo elements and page titles as it is striking, and appropriate for a logo as well text.
 - 'sans-serif' was chosen as fallback font.

 ### Layout: